hadep275/SunAnimation/README.md

 ## Author

-This project was developed by Your Name.
-If you have any questions or feedback, feel free to contact the author via their website or email.
+This project was developed by Your hadep275.
+If you have any questions or feedback, feel free to contact the author via their [website](https://hadep275.github.io/GitPortfolio/).

 ## License